-My rates are pretty straightforward and can be easily estimated without having to e-mail/fill-out a form for a price quote.
+My rates are straightforward and can be easily estimated without having to call, e-mail, or fill-out a form for a price quote.

 |Date||3 Hours||4 Hours||Add'l Hours|

-Rates are current as of January 1, 2018 and are subject to change without notice.
+Rates are current as of April 1, 2019 and are subject to change without notice.
 Page updated June 1, 2019.

 When my services are required for both the ceremony and reception, and both are held in the same room using my primary sound system, regular reception/event rates start at the beginning of the ceremony and continue through cocktails, dinner, and dancing.